Home » Maps

 Guiné Bissau

 All of the main ethnicities mentioned in historical sources are being shown.
-However some got marginalized in a major way, especially Banhuns, Cassangas and Tenda.
-Also the Fula dominance is pretty much recent following their conquest of the Kaabu state in 1867.
+However some groups were heavily marginalized.
+Especially the Banhuns, Cassangas and Tenda.
+Also the Fula dominance being shown is pretty much recent following their conquest of the Kaabu state in 1867.
 The Fula had been present in Guiné Bissau already in the 15th century though.

 ethnies_guinee_bissau